swmohsin/meridian-platform/docs/FUTURE.md

 ### When to revisit

-After the 6-month roadmap is complete.
+After the Meridian roadmap is complete.
 At that point this becomes a legitimate side-project or product idea worth evaluating on its own merits — market demand, Shopify App Store economics, competition from existing apps (e.g. fraud/analytics apps already in the Shopify ecosystem).

-### Interview framing (usable now, without building it)

-Even undocumented, this is a credible answer to "how would you extend this system":

-> "Meridian's pipeline is intentionally event-type agnostic.
-The Bronze/
-> Silver/Gold layers and the statistical baseline approach don't care
-> if the source is payments, user activity, or e-commerce orders — they
-> care about volume, ratios, and deviation from an entity's own history.
-> Extending to a new domain like Shopify would mean writing a thin
-> connector that translates webhooks into the same Kafka topics — the
-> core engine doesn't change."

-This demonstrates architectural thinking about extensibility without having spent the time actually building the extension.